 His work has been honored with a number of awards, including the 2011 Jewell-Lowenberg Award (for the best article published in Legislative Studies Quarterly), the 2013 best paper award from the Journal of Politics, the 2014 Goldsmith Book Prize from Harvard University's Shorenstein Center (for How Partisan Media Polarize America), and the 2016 Erik Erikson Early Career Award from the International Society of Political Psychology.

-Matthew Levendusky is an Associate Professor of Political Science and Graduate Chair in the Department of Political Science at the University of Pennsylvania.
+Matthew Levendusky is Professor of Political Science and Director of the Fels Institute of Government at the University of Pennsylvania.